diegomscoelho/ROSALIND/README.md

 # ROSALIND

-Repository for solutions in ROSALIND platform
+Repository for solutions in ROSALIND platform.